Earth and High Heaven: Awards and nominations

 Earth and High Heaven won the 1944 Governor General's Award for fiction, and the 1945 Anisfield-Wolf Book Award.
 It was also the ninth bestselling book of 1945 in the United States.

-Film, TV or theatrical adaptations
+Film, TV, and theatrical adaptations

-Producer Samuel Goldwyn bought the movie rights to Earth and High Heaven for $100 000, intending for Katharine Hepburn to play Erica Drake.
+Producer Samuel Goldwyn bought the movie rights to Earth and High Heaven for $100,000, intending for Katharine Hepburn to play Erica Drake.
 He initially hired Ring Lardner Jr. to adapt the screenplay.

-Goldwyn was, however, dissatisfied with the results, telling Lardner that he "betrayed [him] by writing too much like a Jew.".
+Goldwyn was, however, dissatisfied with the results, telling Lardner that he "betrayed [him] by writing too much like a Jew."
 Goldwyn subsequently hired a succession of other writers to develop the script, and remained dissatisfied with the final product.

 After Elia Kazan released the similarly themed Gentleman's Agreement in 1947, Goldwyn abandoned Earth and High Heaven rather than risk having it labeled by critics as a copy of Kazan's film.